Why is a family health history helpful? What information do I need?

 How do I access the Family History Survey?

-If you are a patient at a participating Michigan Oncology Quality Consortium site, you should receive a notification from your provider with a link to take the survey and unique access code in advance of your appointment.
+1. If you are a patient at an oncology practice in the state of Michigan that participates in the Michigan Oncology Quality Consortium (MOQC), you may receive an email or text notification from your provider with a link and unique access code to take the survey in advance of your appointment.

-The survey can be accessed on any device with an internet connection, such as your computer, tablet, or mobile phone.
+You can access the survey on any device with an internet connection, such as your computer, tablet, or mobile phone.
 All internet browsers are supported.
+Once you’ve submitted your responses, you will be able to save or print a pdf of your report to share with loved ones and trusted healthcare providers.

 How long does it take to complete the survey?

-The time varies, depending on the size of your family and number of cancers.
+The time it takes depends on the size of your family and the number of cancers.
 The survey takes most people less than 20 minutes.
 It may take some time to gather the information needed to answer the survey questions (for example the cancer types or ages of relatives).

 How do I save information?
-Can I stop and go back in at a later time?
+Can I stop and go back in later?

 I don’t know the answers to some of the questions—what should I do?

-It is OK if you do not know all of the information!
+It is OK if you do not know all the information!
 Most questions have a “do not know” or skip option.
-However, the more information you are able to find out, the more accurate your results will be, so please make your best estimate whenever possible.
+However, the more information you can find out, the more accurate your results will be, so please make your best estimate whenever possible.
 Any information you have will be helpful.

 Is my information private?

 We are committed to your privacy.
-Unless you give the MiGHT study team permission, only you, the operators of the MiGHT database, and your healthcare provider will have access to your survey results.
+Unless you give the MiGHT study team permission, only you, the operators of the MiGHT database, and your healthcare provider – if asked to complete the survey by your provider – will have access to your survey results.
 Your information will be protected by the privacy policies of your healthcare provider and Michigan Medicine.
 For more information see http://www.uofmhealth.org/patient+and+visitor+guide/hipaa.

 Can I get a copy of my results?